 Course # Title Credit Hrs.

 ECED 211 Introduction to Child Development and ECE 3

 ECED 357 School and Family 3

 EDUC 315 Diverse Learners 3

 EDUC 275 Foundations of Multicultural Education 3

-ECED 466 Methods/Materials Teaching Science and Math in ECE 3
+EDUC 466 Methods/Materials Teaching Science and Math in ECE 3

-ECED 467 Methods/Materials Teaching Language Arts/Soc.
-Studies-EC E 3
+EDUC 467 Methods/Materials Teaching Language Arts/Soc.
+Studies-ECE 3

 ECED 301 Teaching Reading I 3

 ECED 410 Teaching Reading II 3

-ECED 441 Reading Practicum 3
+EDUC 441 Reading Practicum 3

 ECED 498 Internship I 3

 ECED 499 Internship II 3

 TOTAL HOURS REQUIRED 33

-Candidates may opt to enroll in student teaching/seminar for one semester in place of the two-semester internship.
+Candidates may opt to enroll in a yearlong student teaching/seminar in place of the two-semester internship.
 These students will enroll in the following courses:

 Course # Title Credit Hrs.

 ECED 470 Student Teaching 9

+EDUC 480 Student Teaching Seminar 3

 -OR-

-Candidates who are employed by a school district may opt to complete three years of teaching experience in the appropriate subject field and the appropriate grade level(s) and provide proof of receiving satisfactory rating from the school district's administration to satisfy the Internship requirements.
+Candidates who have three consecutive years of teaching experience, at time of admission to the Certification-Only Program, in the appropriate subject field and the appropriate grade level(s) and provide proof of receiving satisfactory ratings from the school district's administration may use these criteria to satisfy the Internship requirements.